lh9171338/Scraping-Tutorial/README.md

 # 1. Introduction

-This repository is Scraping tutorials.
+This repository is scraping tutorials.

 # 2. More Resources